Anal Fistula Surgery - Types, Symptoms, Risks & Complications

 Fistulas are generally classified by their location.
 Primarily, there are 4 main types of anal fistulas:

-Extrasphincteric fistula: This type of fistula is very rare.
-In case of an extrasphincteric fistula, the tract opens in the rectum and continues downward, passing through the levator ani muscle and opens around the anus.
-The chances of developing a extrasphincteric fistula is relatively higher if you suffer from Crohn's disease.
+- Extrasphincteric fistula: This type of fistula is very rare.
+In the case of an extra sphincteric fistula, the tract opens in the rectum and continues downward, passing through the levator ani muscle and opening around the anus.
+The chances of developing an extra sphincteric fistula are relatively higher if you suffer from Crohn's disease.

 Symptoms of an anal fistula